Today, I am going to tell you exactly how to build a vertical vegetable garden frame.

 As an alternative, you may also use wicker or bamboo wigwams which are undeniably very much space-saving and very attractive.

 To build a basic pergola you must plan out your steps very carefully before getting into the business.
 Plan and measure your sizes and ratio thoroughly.

-You also must have the confidence or else things might get messed up.
-To build a pergola ( which will be higher than 1 meter) you might need a building consent.
+You also must have confidence or else things might get messed up.
+To build a pergola ( which will be higher than 1 meter) you might need building consent.
 So check your local authorities for building regulations.

 Now let’s get into the business.

 - Step 1: Mark where the post holes will go.
 Make sure the post holes are in their proper places.
 And measure the diagonals to keep them squared.

 - Step 2: Build profiles and string lines.
 For a squared area profiles and string lines are essential.
 Build your profiles at least half a meter back of your profile.

 Nail down 2 4*1 timber for each profile and level them down.
 Pin 2 nails for string lines.
 Your string lines will be the outside line of the posts.

 - Step 3: Dig the post holes.
 If you are using concrete in the post holes, make sure the post holes are squared.

 - Step 4: Put in posts.
 Put a piece of concrete in the hole to sit off the ground.
 Line them against the string lines.
 It’s better to use braces to hold them tight.